SuhealAhamed99/HOME-AUTOMATION-SYSTEM/README.md

 *MENTOR*: NEELA SANTOSH

-💡 Task 2: Home Automation System
+💡 Task 2: Home Automation System:

 This IoT project demonstrates how to control multiple home appliances such as lights and a fan using the Blynk IoT platform and ESP32 microcontroller.
 Devices can be operated remotely from a smartphone via the Blynk app or manually through physical push buttons.

-📲 Overview
+📲 Overview:

  The ESP32 controls three devices: